meilisearch/documentation/learn/core_concepts/the_primary_key.md

 }
 ```

+Once a primary key has been explicitly set for an index, it cannot be changed.

 ### Setting the primary key on document addition

+You can also explicitly state your documents' primary key by including it in your document addition request.
 The code below adds a document and sets `reference_number` as the index's primary key:

 <CodeSamples id="document_guide_add_document_primary_key" />